Jets finally land Aaron Rodgers in trade with Packers

 After weeks of posturing on both sides, the Jets and Green Bay Packers on Monday completed the trade that sends four-time NFL MVP quarterback Aaron Rodgers to New York.

-ESPN first reported the Jets will receive Rodgers, the No. 15 overall pick in this week's draft, and a fifth-round pick in 2023.
-The Packers will get the No. 13 overall pick and a sixth-round pick this year, and a conditional 2024 second-round pick that becomes a first-rounder if Rodgers plays 65% of the plays during the upcoming season.
+ESPN first reported the Jets will receive Rodgers, the No. 15 overall pick and a fifth-round pick in 2023.
+The Packers will get the No. 13 overall pick, a second-round pick and a sixth-round pick this year, and a conditional 2024 second-round pick that becomes a first-rounder if Rodgers plays 65% of the plays during the upcoming season.

 Jets legend Joe Namath has given Rodgers his blessing to wear his retired No. 12 jersey, but it is believed Rodgers will wear 8, the number he wore in college at California.